LucyHeath/Bored/README.md

 * A homepage that is simple, and centered on a striking Gif “stop scrolling, start doing”, which sets the scene for the user.
 * A navbar that redirects the user to the homepage and activity page from anywhere on the site.
 * An activity menu which seeks to inspire the user about how they can fill their time using strong visuals.
-* The “Suprise Me!” button to generate a random activity of any category.
+* The “Surprise Me!” button to generate a random activity of any category.
 * A single activity page which displays the randomly generated activity suggestion.
 Further random suggestions within the category can be obtained using the “Try again” button.

 ![Screenshot 2023-01-05 at 18 21 01](https://user-images.githubusercontent.com/114397080/210852478-318d32b3-8f4c-4b05-bf67-7ba49b6beec1.png)